Shanbashir1/workhardgym/README.md

 To save work **git add .**
 To commit **git commit -m "Added GITPOD"** and to push your work to GITHUB repositories **git push**.
 ## Testing
-+ Lighthouse Test
++ **Lighthouse Test**
 I tested via the Google Developer Lighthouse check.
 Below is a screenshot of my results.
 <img src="/images/lighthouse.png" style=" height= 400px; width: 500px;"/>

-+ The W3C Markup Validation Service https://validator.w3.org
++ **The W3C Markup Validation Service https://validator.w3.org**
 The coding was checked via W3 validator, My check revealed I had no errors or warnings
 <img src="/images/w3-validator.png" style=" height= 400px; width: 500px;"/>

-+ The W3C CSS Validation Service - Jigsaw
++ **The W3C CSS Validation Service - Jigsaw**
-The CSS code was check via The W3C CSS Validation Service - Jigsaw.
+The CSS code was check via The W3C CSS Validation Service - Jigsaw https://jigsaw.w3.org/css-validator/.
 My check revealed I had no errors or warnings
 <img src="/images/w3-jigsaw.png" style=" height= 400px; width: 500px;"/>

+## Fixed Bugs
++ Spacing for HTML & CSS - after chekcing my coding for both HTML and CSS I realised I had unnecessary spacing.
+These were deleated and the structure made tidy for viewing.
++ Media Screen Sizes - I realised that my media screen sizes were not displaying the correct layout for mobile devices.
+These were fixed and check via **Am I responsive app** and the **google developer tool**.

+## Unfixed Bugs

+ There was no unfixed bugs by the time this was written.

+## Programs & Applications Used
++ **Balsamiq**
+This was used to create the wireframes during the design phase of the project, initally my design was made on a notepad, until balsamiq was mentioned for use.

++ **Google Fonts** -
+This app was used to select the LATO and PT Serif fonts, however mid way into the project i decided to use Arial and Sans Serif though out the project.
++ **Font Awesome**
+Font Awesome was used to select icons to make the images relate to the headers.
+Font awesome added a attractive image to my page
++ **GitPod**
+GitPod was used for writing code, commiting, and then pushing to GitHub.
++ **Github**
+GitHub was used to save projects and commit changes after they had been pushed.

++ **Am I Responsive**
+This was used in order to see responsive design throughout the process and view different responsive designs.

+## Deployment
+To deploy pages to Github the following steps were taken.
+1. Login into your GITHUB account _if you do not have one, you will need to create one_
+2. Find Repository button and open page
+3. Locate the setting button and then locate the pages button.
+4. You will then need to click the source button, on the tab labelled "none" select "main"
+5. Once "main" has been selected the page will start to deploy, this will take a few minutes to deploy.
+6. Once the link turns green, your link will be deployed.

+## Credits